brewaa/stellar-checkout/README.md

 NOTE: Use a specific version when loading via CDN.
 The latest version may contain breaking changes.

 ## HTTPS
-You have to serve the script over HTTPS to use Ledger Wallet.
+You must serve the script over HTTPS to use Ledger Wallet.
 Ledger wallet uses U2F which will fail without HTTPS.

 ## Features
 - Send & receive payments in Lumens (XLM)